scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** touch
 - **Duration:** instant

 Force a lock to open.
-Touching a lock you may make a thievery check using your spellcasting roll instead of your skill.
+Touching a lock you may make a thievery challenge using your spellcasting roll instead of your skill.
 On success the lock is opened.
 This spell can open magical locks.

 Add an enhanced die for every level cast above 1st.